-[Section 8 amended by No. 1 of 1991 s.
+[Section 8 amended: No. 1 of 1991 s.
 14.]

 9. Inspector subject to chief executive officer

 In carrying out the functions conferred on an inspector by this Act the inspector shall give effect to any direction given by the chief executive officer.